-The higher cost of IVF treatments is beginning to impact couples desperate to have a baby since the Medicare rebate changes took place earlier this year.
+The higher cost of IVF treatments is beginning to impact on couples desperate to have a baby, following the Medicare rebate changes that came into effect earlier this year.

-Couples are now out-of-pocket up to an additional $1000 on average (for a standard IVF cycle), causing greater financial and emotional pressure on what is already a stressful time according to fertility expert Dr David Wilkinson, of City Fertility Centre Melbourne.
+Couples are now out of pocket up to an additional $1000 on average (for a standard IVF cycle), placing greater financial and emotional pressure on what is already a stressful time, according to fertility expert Dr David Wilkinson, of City Fertility Centre Melbourne.

-“Every single one of our clients wishes they weren’t in the position of having to have IVF so it is terrible to see this additional pressure on them,” he said.
+“Every one of our clients wishes they weren’t in the position of having to have IVF, so it is terrible to see this additional pressure on them.”

 “While we can’t change the new Medicare rules, we have been working hard to find other solutions to minimise the stress associated with undergoing IVF,” he said.

-The new “no up-front fees” scheme allows the centre’s patients to commence treatment and not be charged until their treatment procedure has taken place, resulting in patients only being out-of-pocket for a couple of days before the Medicare rebates are returned to them.
-Previously, patients were out-out-pocket for the full amount of their treatments for up to 21 days.
+The new “no up-front fees” scheme allows City Fertility patients to begin treatment and not be charged until their procedure has taken place, resulting in them being out of pocket for only a couple of days before the Medicare rebates are paid to them.
+Previously, patients were out of pocket for the full amount of their treatments for up to 21 days.

-New flexible payment plans are also offered to meet individual patient’s needs.
+New, flexible payment plans are also offered to meet individual patient needs.

-For further information please contact City Fertility Centre closest to you
+For further information, please contact the City Fertility Centre closest to you: